shermanhuman/valueoptimizedsupport/README.md

 - **Incentivized metrics crushes morale pt 1**:  Just because we can create tooling that surveils and algorithmically scores every aspect of employee performance doesn't mean we should do it.
 It's a message: "We don't trust you".
 If you want to create an environment that fosters trust and empathy you need to employ it in your management practice as well.
 - **Incentivized metrics crushes morale pt 2**:  Ever been held responsible for a number that's out of your control?
 Support metrics are often driven by organizational policy, third party vendor failures or other factors they aren't remotely responsible for.
 It's very demotivating when you are set up to fail.
 - **Incentived metrics attack team diversity**:  When you incentivize one very specific thing, you optimize for a certain type of person and disregard folks that don't fit.
 Your team will be made up of individuals with various strengths and weaknesses.
+- **Metrics are less reliable at small sample sizes**:

 ### Top to bottom alignment
 Value optimized support requires buy in at the highest levels of an organization.
 By it's very definition it can be more costly than the alternative.
-That doesn't make sense unless you quantify and account for support value in your business plan.
+That doesn't make sense unless leadership quantifies and accounts for support value in your business plan.

 - **Account for value**:  Make sure your business plan has a per customer value assigned to customer loyalty & engagement.
 Signal is harder to quantify, but I have seen situations where support pushing a signal has potentially saved a fortune in legal fees & lost business.
 The improvements signal can make to product are even harder to put a number on.
 Regardless you can't deny the importance that signal plays in a nimble, customer obsessed organization.
 This value should be present in the business plan in some form.
 - **Plan for growth**:  Your business scaling plan should include building out the support team.
 Fast response times are required to provide exceptional support.
 If you wait for support metrics to make the case for adding headcount you are already too late.
 It takes time to hire good folks, and time to train them. *This is probably the more important commitments management needs to make to implement value optimized support, and I've made a pretty weak arguement for it.
 Future me: REWRITE!!!*
 - **Hire for values**

 ### Boost loyalty and engagement
 A support engagement is a powerful opportunity to turn a negative experience into a net positive.
+How do we support the following traits:

-- Competence
+- **Empathy and positivity**:
-- Responsiveness
+- **Integrity and transparency**:
-- Train the support consumer
+- **Competence**: The core purpose of support
+- **Responsiveness**:

 ### Serve as the signal
 - Bug reports